f0nzie/volve_eclipse_reservoir/README.md

 #> [1] 10037081
 ```

-We do the same thing but from other cumlulative, oil by well: 10,037,081
+We do the same thing but from other historic oil cumulative, oil by
-sm3.
+well: 10,037,081 sm3.

+No surprises here.
+Both should be the same.
+They are just grouped by
+different variables.

 # Comparing the simulator output vs production history

-FInally, we compare the simulator output against the production history.
+FInally, we compare the simulator production output against the
+production history.

 ``` r
 (ootw_field_total <- tail(field_totals$oil_otw, 1))